qmk/qmk_firmware/keyboards/bstk100/readme.md

 ## Bootloader

-Enter the bootloader in 3 ways:
+Enter the bootloader in one way:

 * **Physical reset button**: Briefly press the button on the back of the PCB - some may have pads you must short instead